xXleowXx/gitlab-charts/doc/charts/globals.md

 ### Cloud provider LoadBalancers

-Various cloud providers’ LoadBalancer implementations have an impact on how this the Ingress resources and NGINX are configured as a part of this chart.
-The below table provides examples.
+Various cloud providers' LoadBalancer implementations have an impact on configuration of the Ingress resources and NGINX controller deployed as part of this chart.
+The next table provides examples.

 | Provider | Layer | Example snippet |
 | :-- | --: | :-- |